Juan Gossaín: Notable literary works

 He wrote the novel La balada de María Abdala.
 The story is about a dead man who returns to the living in order to witness the burial of his mother.

 Puro cuento, 2004, was one of Gossaín's most popular and unique works.
 This novel contained eighteen stories that were results of stories that he knew and experienced after leaving Córdoba, Colombia.
 These stories were unique and different because the magic of the Caribbean that had previously been seen of his novels was almost completely absent.
 What Gossaín experienced and portrayed in this novel was the feeling of grayness and the buildings that invaded the souls of the people who lived in them.
 It had an unfamiliar tone and many of Gossaín's readers were hooked to the work that he had created.

 In popular culture

 Luis Soriano operates a mobile book library, called a Biblioburro, that uses a donkey as his means of transport.
 He asked for a donation from Gossaín and received Gossaín's second novel, The Ballad of Maria Abdala, as well a Gossaín's report about Soriano's effort on RCN Radio, which led to further donations.

 Impact

-Gossaín was the recipient of The National Simón Bolívar Award in 1995 and 1997.
-The nominees and winners of the award are some of the most influential personalities of Colombia.
-The award is very respected and adored by Colombians making it a big accomplishment to win it.
-Gossaìn has proved how influential and respected his work is by receiving the award twice.
+Juan Gossaín received the National Simón Bolívar Award in both 1995 and 1997.
+The award recognizes some of the most influential figures in Colombia, and it is highly respected nationwide.
+Winning the award is considered a major achievement, and Gossaín’s two honors demonstrate the lasting influence and high regard for his work.

 He has also participated in the Carnaval Internacional de las Artes (translated: International Arts Carnival) for three years with Juan Manuel Roca.